IUPUI Innovation to Enterprise Showcase & Forum

 There are more funding options open to startups than ever before as new services have emerged to fill the gap created as banks and conventional venture capital firms pull away from riskier early stage investments.
 An expert panel will provide insights on how new firms can explore options for raising funds, even in the earliest stages—while the company is still small, and even when the company does not yet have a marketable product.

-- About the new Indiana investment crowdfunding law
+- Learn about the new Indiana investment crowdfunding law

 - How to prepare to raise funding from investors